warehouse-fashions/software-engineer-exercise/README.md

 In order to trigger the lightbox that would display my product data, I needed to send the click event back to the parent.

 However, the carousel (this was in both modules) was unable to distinguish between a drag and click event.
-Upon dragging the carousel to see my next products, the `mousedownmove` isn't detected so the lightbox opens.
+Upon dragging the carousel to see my next products, the `mousemove` isn't detected so the lightbox opens.

-I noticed in the Slick documentation there two properties that might allow me to work around this issue:
+I noticed in the Slick documentation that there are two properties that might allow me to work around this issue:
 * `beforeChange`
 * `afterChange`